 We will examine the question of what it means to rule as an empire and why this form of government was so desired throughout history.
-We will consider how art has alternately advanced, resisted against, and reflected political power realities in empire-type governments.
 We will also look at the many ways in which political actors have attempted to constrain or empower artists' activities to challenge and subvert empires.
 This interdisciplinary honors seminar combines the complementary insights of art history and political science.

-IDHP 350/51: Giving Meaning and Voice to NATURE: Reading, Writing, and Ecology I&II
+IDHP 350: Giving Meaning & Voice to NATURE: Reading, Writing, and Ecology I Dr. Barbara Lonnquist (English Literature) and Dr. Mia Grogan (Creative Writing)

 In this course, we will read and write - both analytically and creatively - towards new understandings of what it means to live not simply "on" but rather "with" the earth and in relation to our fellow creatures here.
 We will read widely in novels, poetry, short stories, and essays that reimagine the interrelatedness of humanity and nature.
 As we read, we will also be writing, producing our own "new nature writing" especially in the genres of creative non-fiction and poetry.
-We will look for inspiration in the natural surroundings of our campus on the banks of the Wissahickon Creek and in the College's Mission commitment to upholding our responsibility as stewards of the Earth.

-IDHP 391/2: The Great CONFRONTATION: Humans in the New World I&II
+IDHP 391: The Great CONFRONTATION: Humans in the New World Dr. David Contosta (history) and Dr. Hilton Oyamaguchi (Environmental Science)

 Over 12,000 years ago, the first humans entered what will be called the Americas.
-They cross a land bridge from Northeast Asia, and within a few thousand years inhabit even the most forbidding landscapes.
-They remain the only humans in the Western Hemisphere until wave after wave of European migrants begin taking up residence in the late 1400s.
-In confronting their natural surroundings, both groups inflict ecological damage, but European settlers, who have seriously degraded their natural environments before leaving, use increasingly powerful tools to alter their New World surroundings in ways that peoples already living there can scarcely imagine.
+In confronting their natural surroundings, both Indigenous peoples and later European settlers impact the natural environment and increasingly alter it.
 Through readings, visual media, and discussions, the seminar seeks to unravel this saga and gain valuable insights about the changes in lifestyle that are necessary if humanity is to survive and thrive in the Americas-and around the globe.

-IDHP 393/4: Media and MEANING I&II
+IDHP 393: Media and MEANING